body intelligence

 Events are too complex and multidimensional to fully understand in words but you can sense them in the body - perhaps unclearly to start with but more and more clearly as the language of the body becomes familiar.

-When we put aside our mental picture of our self and become aware of our body we can experience this underlying source of ourselves and tap into the wisdom expressed in its language of feelings with its own complex grammar and vocabulary.
+When we put aside our usual mental image of our self and become aware of our body which is the source of ourselves, we can experience its sensations and tap into the wisdom in their complex grammar and vocabulary.

 This exercise brings the intelligence of the body to awareness to expand perception and knowledge.
 And calculate solutions to problems.